 b.
 Permanent Improvements

-The Grazing Operator is typically given permission in writing from the Landlord to construct permanent improvements; such documentation includes who pays for projects, or at least parameters on how this might be decided on a case-by-case basis.
+The Grazing Operator is typically required to receive permission in writing from the Landlord prior to constructing any permanent improvements; such documentation includes who pays for projects, or at least parameters on how this might be decided on a case-by-case basis.

 9. Stewardship Guidelines